 Ordnance Survey is the national mapping agency for Great Britain.
 Northern Ireland is responsible for producing its own mapping.
 The Land & Property Services (LPS) in Northern Ireland has incorporated the Ordnance Survey of Northern Ireland (OSNI) into its organisation and produces mapping with the OSNI branding.
 Further information can be found on the Ordnance Survey website.

 OS MasterMap is Ordnance Survey's digital map of Great Britain.
 The product is very accurate and very detailed.
 It contains a wide range of different layers of mapping data (for example, roads, buildings) and is designed for use with Geographic Information Systems (GIS) and database systems.

 National Records of Scotland geography branch uses the MasterMap product as the base map for plotting the postcode boundaries.
 Further information on OS Mastermap can be found on the OS website.

 The Land & Property Services (LPS) in Northern Ireland has incorporated the Ordnance Survey of Northern Ireland (OSNI) into its organisation and produces mapping with the OSNI branding.
 Further information can be found on the Land & Property Services website.

 These Census statistics show the flows between two different areas of migrants or people travelling to a place of work/study (e.g people living in Midlothian who travelled to work or study in City of Edinburgh).

 Output Areas are the smallest geographical area for which census results are published.
-They are the main building blocks for census areas and all higher geographies are built from them.
+They are created from groups of postcodes to specific thresholds.

 Click on the links below for further information